AleksandrHovhannisyan/aleksandrhovhannisyan.com/tag/band-review.md

 ---
-layout: tagPage
-title: Blog
+title: "Tag: band-review"
-description: View all of my blog posts tagged with "band-review"
+description: View all of my blog posts tagged with 'band-review.'
 tag: band-review
-customJS: ["blogImage"]
-noindex: true
 ---